-Participants with or without the assistance of their relative, friend or informal carer complete the baseline questionnaire prior to randomisation.
-The baseline questionnaire includes the EQ-5D-5L, the ICIQ-LTCqoI, GSE Scale and the ICECAP-A or ICECAP-O. A catheter urine sample for pH testing will obtained from all participants and tested immediately using the simple urine dipstick test.
+Participants with or without the assistance of their relative, friend or informal carer or research team complete the baseline questionnaire prior to randomisation.
+The baseline questionnaire includes the EQ-5D-5L, the ICIQ-LTCqol, GSE Scale and the ICECAP-A or ICECAP-O. A catheter urine sample for pH testing will obtained from all participants and tested immediately using the simple urine dipstick test.
+Alternatively, a historical urine pH measurement in the 3 months preceding randomisation may be collected.

-The local research team completes the baseline CRF which includes the following information: gender; age, residential status, neuropathic bladder; previous blockages requiring intervention in last 6 months; previous S-CAUTI requiring antibiotics in last 6 months and other catheter-related history.
+The local research team completes the baseline CRF which includes the following information: gender; age, residential status, neuropathic bladder; previous blockages requiring intervention in last 6 months; previous S-CAUTI requiring antibiotics in last 6 months; current prophylactic antibiotic use and other catheter-related history.